1: Your Ego

 If you can’t build your business part-time, you will never be able to do it full-time.
 Time management is one of the most important skills to master in your network marketing business.

 You need to plan your work and work your plan.
-Create a work schedule for the week every Sunday night and make sure you have the discipline to follow it: no matter what.
+Create a work schedule for the week every Sunday night and make sure you have the self-discipline to follow it: no matter what.

 Treat your business at least as seriously as you do your job.